 Cat-Cow Stretch

 The purpose of the cat-cow stretch is to increase the flexibility of the spine and relieve tension in the lower back.
-Doing this exercise in the morning and night will help loosen your back muscles.
+Performing this exercise regularly, both in the morning and at night, helps loosen tight back muscles and improve mobility.

 Knee-to-Chest Stretch

-Knee-to-chest stretches lengthen and stretch the lower back muscles to alleviate back pain.
+Knee-to-chest stretches lengthen and stretch the lower back muscles to alleviate lower back pain.

 - Starting Position: Lie on your back on a comfortable surface with your knees bent and feet flat on the floor.